mariadb-corporation/MaxGui/README.md

 Create cert:

 ```
-mkcert maxgui.com "*.maxgui.com" maxgui.test localhost 127.0.0.1 ::1
+mkcert localhost 127.0.0.1

 ```

-After creating SSL cert for local development, create `.certs` directory in the root directory of the project and copy all created files to that folder
+After creating CA cert for local development, create `.certs` directory in the root directory of the project and copy all created files to that folder
 Check `vue.config.js` file, `devServer` section for more configuration

-Note that MaxScale REST API also needs to be set up to use SSL.
+Note that MaxScale also needs to be set up to use TLS/SSL.
 [Instructions](https://github.com/mariadb-corporation/MaxScale/blob/develop/Documentation/Getting-Started/Configuration-Guide.md#admin_ssl_key)

 #### Disable CORS when sending request to MaxScale REST API